 - Accurately paints a clear picture of what a student has learned

-To learn more about Standards-Based Grading, here are some additional books and articles of interest.
+To learn more about Standards-Based Grading, here are some additional resources of interest.